zeonzip/gurted/dns/README.md

 ## Discord Integration

-When a user submits a domain registration, it's automatically sent to a configured Discord channel with:
+When a user submits a domain registration, it's automatically sent to the configured Discord channel with:

 - 📝 Domain details (name, TLD, IP, user info)
 - ✅ **Approve** button - Marks domain as approved
-- ❌ **Deny** button - Opens modal asking for denial reason
+- ❌ **Deny** button - Opens a modal for inputing a denial reason

 Discord admins can approve or deny registrations directly from Discord.